Skip to main menu Skip to main content Skip to footer

 Cataract Surgery Procedure

-Cataract surgery is almost never an emergency.
-Other than impaired vision, cataract patients will suffer no other symptoms.
-The time for surgery is when a cataract is causing blurry vision to the point that the patient is having difficulty performing the visual tasks they need or like to do.
+Cataract surgery is often not an emergency.
+Other than impaired vision, cataract patients rarely suffer any other symptoms.
+In most cases, the time for surgery is when a cataract is causing blurry vision to the point that the patient is having difficulty performing the visual tasks they need or like to do.
 While surgery may seem daunting, cataract surgery at Nashua Eye Surgery Center is extremely advanced and can be a very easy experience for our patients.

 Cataract surgery is performed at the Nashua Eye Surgery Center, conveniently located on the ground floor of the main Nashua Eye office.
 The surgery center is fully accredited and is a dedicated eye surgery facility.
 The highly skilled nursing staff and anesthetists work exclusively with eye patients and provide a calm and caring environment.